Double Swing Barbarian Endgame Build Guide

 The Arsenal System allows us to use a specific weapon for every attack skill, with each weapon granting different bonuses.
 We also have what is called the Technique Slot.
 With this, we can use any weapon of our choosing to always reap the benefit from, regardless of which weapon we have equipped.

 In the Technique Slot, the Two-Handed Axe allows us to deal 10% more damage to Vulnerable enemies.
-This build has high Vulnerable uptime when using the gear affix "Lucky Hit: Chance to Make Enemies Vulnerable."
+This build has high Vulnerable uptime thanks to Enhanced Double Swing.
 Unfortunately, its secondary effect does not apply here - the limitation of the Technique Slot is that it does not allow us to benefit from the second bonus that is normally gained from reaching rank 10 with any weapon expertise.

 Paragon & Glyphs